DomiKamu/Ohmer/README.md

 Flagship of *Ohmer* plugin is **KlokSpid** (pronunciation of "clock speed"), a modern "CPU-controlled"-style clocking module, designed for any rack requiring BPM-based clock sources and/or clock modulators (clock multipliers and dividers).

 Available as six models (aka...
-GUI themes), can be changed anytime you want, from context-menu (right-click menu).
+GUI themes), can be changed anytime you want, via context-menu (right-click menu).

 **Classic** (default beige), **Stage Repro** and **Absolute Night** models embed LCD dot-matrix displays (DMD) and silver parts (button, screws and jacks).
 The Absolute Night model embeds a yellow-backlit LCD DMD, however.